 - Acquisition Planning and Strategy: The principal purpose of acquisition planning is to ensure that the Government meets its needs in the most effective, economical, and timely manner.
 An Acquisition Strategy (AS) and Acquisition Plans (AP) achieve these objectives by focusing on competition and the acquisition of commercial items or non-developmental items.

 - Earn Value Management (EVM) System

 - Contract Planning Conference: A Contract Planning Conference (CPC) is the forum in which key members of the program’s Acquisition Coordination Team discuss major issues that need to be addressed early in the procurement process.

 - Other than Full and Open Competition: Under certain circumstances, the Government may solicit offers from one or more sources and award contracts to those sources without providing for full and open competition to ensure that the Government meets its needs in the most effective, economical, and timely manner possible.

-- Request for Proposal (RFP): An RFP is a solicitation used in negotiated acquisition to communicate government requirements to prospective contractor and to solicit proposals.
+- Request for Proposal (RFP): An RFP is a solicitation used in negotiated acquisition to communicate government requirements to the prospective contractors and to solicit proposals.